Random motion on finite rings, I: commutative rings: Acknowledgements

 \section{Acknowledgements}

+We are very grateful to the anonymous referees for many constructive suggestions.
+We would also like to thank M. Krishnapur and B. Steinberg for enlightening discussions.
 The authors would like to acknowledge support in part by a UGC Centre for Advanced Study grant.
-We would also like to thank M. Krishnapur and B. Steinberg for useful discussions.
+The first author (AA) would like to acknowledge support from Department of Science and Technology grants DST/INT/SWD/VR/P-01/2014 and EMR/2016/006624.